 Dr. Green’s training and consulting company, The Transgender Training Institute (TTI), provides training and consulting services are informed/provided by transgender people, for the benefit of transgender people and communities.
 TTI services include expert facilitation of transgender-related professional development trainings, creation of customized curriculum, technical assistance and training of trainers/facilitators (TOTs).

 Dr. Green is a nationally recognized trainer who helps non-profits, direct service, medical providers, and educational professionals expand their transgender-related cultural competency.
+His work was recently featured in the groundbreaking January 2017 issue of National Geographic, the first to feature a transgender child.
 As a consultant, he has developed and leads transgender specific train-the-trainer courses, and provides ongoing technical assistance and coaching for current educators and trainers.
 Dr. Green has worked extensively with the NYC Administration for Children’s Services LGBTQ Policy & Practice Office’s initiatives to ensure that all LGBTQ & TGNC (transgender and gender non-conforming) youth in foster care, congregate care, and juvenile justice are safe, respected, and affirmed.
 As a part of this work, he co-authored the Safe & Respected best practices guide, and accompanying training curricula for service providers and foster parents.

 Research & Scholarship